patataofcourse/Deckompiler/README.md

 # Deckompiler
-A tool for use with Tickompiler's binary formats
+A tool for use with Tickompiler's binary formats.

+Requires `click`.